The Official Facel Véga Car Club UK

 In addition to these major productions, J. Daninos cultivated his secret garden: the high-performance luxury car.
 He chose the chassis of the Bentley 4.2-litre Mark VI, which he fitted with a fast-back body under license from Pinin Farina.
 Presented in 1948 as “Specially designed Facel-Farina Body, manufactured by Facel Métallon Co, Paris, and approved by Bentley Motors”, only twelve examples of this high-luxury sports car were produced.

-It was from the FV2 type (with a panoramic windshield and a walnut burl dashboard) presented in September 1955 that Facel Véga, and no longer Véga, officially became the brand of the car.
+It was from the FV2 type (with a panoramic windshield and a walnut burr dashboard) presented in September 1955 that Facel Véga, and no longer Véga, officially became the brand of the car.
 Then the models followed, types FV2, FV2B, FV3, FV3B, FV4, each time with a more powerful Chrysler engine: from 200 hp for the FV2 to 340 hp for the FV4.

 In 1958, the HK 500 coupé (type HK) appeared, considered the culmination of the series, with a powerful 5,907 cm3 Chrysler engine equipped with its automatic gearbox, the Pont-à-Mousson manual gearbox being optional.
 Dunlop disc brakes were adopted as standard a year later (type HK 1), while a few examples reserved for export received an even more powerful 6,286 cm3 engine.

-It was a model of this version that, driven by Paul Frère (winner that year of the 24 Hours of Le Mans), reached the speed of 237.154 km/h on a section of motorway neutralized for this purpose, near Antwerp.
-Several Formula 1 drivers, such as Maurice Trintignant and Stirling Moss, chose it for their private trips.
+It was a model of this version that, driven by Paul Frère (winner that year of the 24 Hours of Le Mans), reached the speed of 147mph on a section of motorway cleared for this purpose near Antwerp.
+This record, duly validated by the Royal Automobile Club of Belgium, now allowed the manufacturer to focus its advertising on the following statement:

 Unfortunately, Facel quickly found itself in a difficult financial situation due to the abundance of engine changes under warranty and the fact that their reputation for fragility had quickly spread among enthusiasts and in automobile magazines.
 At the end of 1960/beginning of 1961, sales collapsed and, called upon again – after an initial loan of 200 million old francs obtained in July 1960 – the State granted a second loan of 86 million old francs in June 1961.